 - The easy way to make potato farls

 Back to basics: Potato bread goes well with everything from jams to curries, but a simple slathering of melted butter is tough to beat – and it makes the perfect breakfast to mark St Patrick's Day

-Unless you intend using three or four frying pans to make your Ulster fry, it will be necessary tio cook the different ingredients in stages.
+Unless you intend to use three or four frying pans to make your Ulster fry, it will be necessary to cook the different ingredients in stages.
 This means that a way has to be found to keep them warm as they come out of the frying pan.
-The easiest way to do this is to begin the process by putting an ovenproof dish in to a very low oven to heat and ultimately keep the food warm.
+The easiest way to do this is to begin the process by putting an ovenproof dish into a very low oven to heat and ultimately keep the food warm.
 Do this before you start cooking, or immediately after the sausages are added to the frying pan.